 Rugosa roses are species roses native to eastern Asia.
 These profuse spring bloomers are hardy in Zones 3 – 9 and in a variety of conditions: heat, cold, wind, even salty, sandy seaside conditions.
 Rugosa roses prefers full sun (6-8 hours per day) and average well-drained soil.
 So, with very minimal care, almost anyone, anywhere can enjoy these dependable workhorses in the garden.
-As for their size the ones I have are the largest of the group, Hansa, Roseraie de la Hay and Blanc de double Corbert are 6′ X 5′ in my garden.
-Moje Hammerly is 4′ X 4′.
+As for their size, Hansa, Roseraie de la Hay, Theresa Bugnet and Blanc de double Corbert are 5′ X 5′ in my garden.
+Moje Hammerly is 4′ X 4′ and Belle Poitevine is 4 X4 too.
 There are other rugosas that are smaller in general … do some investigating to find the ones most suited for your location.
 For more on rugosas, go to the ARS website HERE.

 These rugged plants are excellent choices for the organic gardener.
 Their distinct wrinkled (regose) foliage is very disease resistant.